Proudly Celebrating America’s 250th Anniversary

 Why are my brakes squeaking?

 Squeaks can come from worn pads, dry hardware, missing clips, glazed pads, poor pad fitment, or rotor surface problems.
+Brake pads also contain small warning clips called squealers that are designed to make noise when the pads are getting thin.

 Can a bad caliper ruin new brakes?

-Should brake slide pins be lubricated?
+Should brake caliper slide pins be lubricated when the brake pads are being replaced?

 Need Brake Repair Near Gallatin?